-A class reference is transitively non-replaceable iff (i.e. "if and only if") all parts of the name satisfy the following:
+A class reference is transitively non-replaceable iff (i.e. "if and only if"):

-If the class definition is long it is transitively non-replaceable if not declared replaceable.

-• If the class definition is short (i.e. 'class A=P.B') it is transitively non-replaceable if it is non-replaceable and equal to class reference ("P.B") that is transitively non-replaceable.
+- If the class definition is long it is transitively non-replaceable if not declared replaceable. - If the class definition is short (i.e. 'class A=P.B') it is transitively non-replaceable if it is non-replaceable and equal to class reference ("P.B") that is transitively non-replaceable.

-[According to section 7.1.47.1.4, for a hierarchical name all parts of the name must be transitively non-replaceable, i.e. in "extends A.B.C" this implies that A.B.C must be transitively non-replaceable, as well as A and A.B, with the exception of the "class extends redeclaration mechanism" see Section 7.3.17.3.1
+[According to section 7.1.4, for a hierarchical name all parts of the name must be transitively non-replaceable, i.e. in "extends A.B.C" this implies that A.B.C must be transitively non-replaceable, as well as A and A.B, with the exception of the "class extends redeclaration mechanism" see Section 7.3.1]